shakayhere/file-system-mapping-in-cpp/README.md

 ```

 ## How to Build and Install
 Just run `make` from the root of this repository.
 A binary called `exec.out` will be produced.
-To run this file, enter the following:
+To run this file, enter the following in root folder:
 ```
 ./exec.out
 ```